 If you want to play music on your stream, you will want to make sure that it is good to go before you ever go live.
 It’s also good to mix it up every now and again with some new music.

 But if you do plan to stream with music you will want to make sure that the music is not copyrighted.
-One of the best places I have found to get copyright free music is Tune Pocket (click here to check them out).
+One of the best places I have found to get copyright free music is Epidemic Sound (click here to check them out).

 If you are looking for music for your stream check them out.
 I use them for my music and they are great.